rsairu/howto/fluval_aquaclear_powerfilter.md

 **Manufacturer**: [Fluval](https://fluvalaquatics.com/us/)
 **Models**: **20**, 30, 50, 70, 110

-Congratulatiosn on the purchase of your new Fluval AquaClear Power Filter.
+Congratulations on the purchase of your new Fluval AquaClear Power Filter.
 Please allow approximately 15-20 minutes for the complete installation of filter parts and inserts.
 The rewards to your aquatic adventures will be worth it!

 * [Safety instructions](#Safety-instructions)
 * [Parts](#Parts)